lucasdickey/a-ok-player/README.md

 2. Verify that all required tables exist in your Supabase database
 3. Visit the debug page at [http://localhost:3000/debug](http://localhost:3000/debug) to test your connection
 4. Ensure table names and column names match exactly as specified in the schema

-### Fixing Database Schema Issues

-If the debug page shows errors with missing tables or columns:

-1. Go to your Supabase dashboard and open the SQL Editor
-2. Run the schema fix script located in `database/schema-fix.sql`
-3. This script will:
-   - Create any missing tables (like the `episodes` table)
-   - Add missing columns to existing tables
-   - Rename columns that have incorrect names
-   - Set up proper Row Level Security (RLS) policies

-After running the script, return to the debug page and click "Test Schema Again" and "Test Structure Again" to verify that all issues have been resolved.

 ## Known Issues and Future Improvements